JustinFay01/visnotes-react/docs/quick-start.md

 <rest_of_your_script>
 ```

-When first running the `.husky` folder should appear within the `src/your-project-name` folder structure. **Make sure this is correct or the scripts will not work correctly**.
+When first running, the `.husky` folder should appear within the `src/your-project-name` folder structure. **Make sure this is correct or the scripts will not work correctly**.
 If the scripts are not running check your `.git/config` file (local).
 It should contain the following setting:

 ```
 hooksPath = ./src/your-project-name/.husky/_